 I do not use the word “miraculous” loosely here.
 Having a child makes me realize the miracle, straight from God’s hand, that birth really is.
 We often look to God to do miracles in our lives and if He doesn’t do them, we declare Him to be a weak God, a bad God, or a non-existent God.
 I’ve talked to numerous atheists, agnostics, and doubting Christians over the years who tell me if God would do a miracle for them, that they would believe in Him.
 Well I have an announcement to make: He just did one on Monday, and her name is Lexi.
 As you may have figured out by now, this wasn’t his first time using this trick.

 When I think about how God chose for human life to be regenerated, it sounds like something from a bizarre science fiction movie.
 In fact, it sounds weirder than anything from a science fiction.
-Imagine you did not know how human life generated and some9thone explained to you how it begins with a yogurt like substance and an egg…these two things are mixed together and hokus pokus, a mini human starts growing from within the mother’s belly.
+Imagine you did not know how human life generated and someone explained to you how it begins with a yogurt-like substance and an egg…these two things are mixed together and hokus pokus, a mini human starts growing from within the mother’s belly.
 Anyone getting shades of the Alien movie at this point?
 Yeah, it’s that weird.
 That fictitious sounding.
 That miraculous (thankfully with a better result than in the movie).

 Its hair develops.
 Its skin shade.
 Its face shape.
 Its lungs.
 Its eyes.
 Its brain.
 Its tiny little fingernails.
 Its personality.

 Makes you wonder what actually makes a “miracle” a miracle by our definition.
-Imagine humans being were formed in some other way, in a way that made more sense, a way that was less awe-inspiring.
+Imagine if human beings were formed in some other way, in a way that made more sense, a way that was less awe-inspiring.
 Let’s say new humans were actually generated in a factory, or online (maybe you could print them out somehow?).
 And this is the way every human was created for all of time.
 Then one day, out of the blue, this yogurt substance and this microscopic egg got mixed together and from them a new microscopic human starting forming all on its own… and it grew inside a woman’s belly!!!
 And this adult human walked around with this baby human living inside of her!
 With a fleshy tube connecting its new body to her adult body!
 And whatever she ate was fed to the new human.
 And then one day this new human came out of the adult human!
 Its cord gets cut and now, all-of-a-crazy-sudden, this new human is breathing and eating and living and pooping on its own!
 Not to mention you don’t need to go to the grocery store, it drinks MILK right from the MOTHER and doesn’t need to be taught how to do this…Who made that up?
 Milk coming out of an adult human?
 Whoever thought of that needs to grow up.
 How ridiculous…no one is going to believe this.
 The baby pops out fully functional, without conscious thought from its parents…are you ____-ing kidding me?!
 And then after this they flew to Saturn, met some ninja Wookies, and played badminton with Spock.
 If this actually happened within a world where humans were factory-built, we would all definitely point to this one-time new human birth as a MIRACLE.
 We’d say there must be some kind of supernatural being / God behind this nonsensical explanation of how the trillions of intricacies of human life come together so automatically.

 But because this happens every day, in every town, we say it’s no big deal.